jcolomb/gintonic-blog/text/survey_analysis_report2.md

 In order to obtain a practical flair in comments and feedback received, we provided two templates, both having a similar number of folders, but organized differently.
+The templates were obtained by analyzing current research workflows discussed during a number of interviews with researchers of the involved consortia.
-The 5_top template represented a more hierarchical structure, while the 9_top template represented a more flat structure (see Fig. 1).
+The **_5_top_** template represented a more hierarchical structure, while the **_9_top_** template represented a more flat structure (see Fig. 1).
-Then, we asked researchers to browse the folder tree while asking them to place or find specific files, hoping researchers will make themselves familiar with the template before giving us thier feedback.
+Then, we asked researchers to browse the folder tree while asking them to place or find specific files, hoping researchers will make themselves familiar with the template before giving us their feedback.

 ![Fig 1: the two templates structure](../50_figures/pulication_ready_figures/2draft-templates.png)